k0rventen/macaque/README.md

   (-) __/
 ```

-macaque runs in-cluster, uses a crontab for its schedule, can send kill confirmation to slack, and select pods based on labels.
+macaque runs in-cluster, uses a crontab for its schedule, can send kill confirmation to slack/webex, and select pods based on labels.

 ## deploy